Botox or Botulinum toxin is a product manufactured by the company Allergan. It is used for both cosmetic and medical treatment purposes.

 Health Canada Warning: Make Sure you have an Experienced Physician administer your Botox.
 Anyone else performing this procedure would be considered an illegal activity by the Canada Food and Drugs Act.

-Dr. Crippen has been performing Botox Kelowna Cosmetic Injections for over 10 years and is not only one of the most experienced physicians in the country but also injects more Botox than any other physician in the BC Interior.
+Dr. Crippen has been performing Botox Kelowna Cosmetic Injections for over 10 years and is one of the most experienced physicians in the country.
 Make sure you have an experienced physician perform your Botox Injection in Kelowna.

 Botox Cosmetic Treatments in Kelowna | Before & After Photos

-BOTOX ® is a prescription medicine that is injected into muscles.
-There are two types of BOTOX currently available:
+BOTOX ® is a medicine that is injected into muscles.
+There are two uses for BOTOX currently available:

-- BOTOX ® Cosmetic is a prescription medicine that is injected into muscles and used to improve the look of moderate to severe frown lines between the eyebrows for a short period of time (temporary).
+- BOTOX ® Cosmetic can be injected into muscles and used to improve the look of moderate to severe frown lines between the eyebrows for a short period of time (temporary).

 - BOTOX ® Therapeutic is injected into the skin to treat the symptoms of Hyperhidrosis or severe underarm sweating when medicines used on the skin (topical) do not work well enough.